-My research is mainly on topics in international tax avoidance, tax havens, financial secrecy, corruption, and public procurement.
-Through my research, I aim to help in the ongoing fight against corruption, tax evasion, and inefficiency of the public sector.
+My research is mainly on topics in international corporate tax abuse, tax havens, financial secrecy, corruption, and public procurement.
+Through my research, I aim to help in the ongoing fight against corruption, tax abuse, financial secrecy, and inefficiency of the public sector.

 I teach the undergraduate courses Principles of Economics II and Public Finance and the graduate course Public Economics.
 I hold Master’s degrees in Economics from Charles University and in Econometrics from Aix-Marseille School of Economics.
 I occasionally work as an analyst for Econlab, a public data analytics NGO based in Prague, mostly on the PolitickeFinance.cz project, and consult for Datlab, a private IT company, on public procurement data, mostly related to the Digiwhist project.

 - NEW: Janský, P., Meinzer, M., Palanský, M. Forthcoming.
 Is Panama Really Your Tax Haven?
 Secrecy Jurisdictions and the Countries They Harm.
 Regulation and Governance. doi:10.1111/rego.12380.

 - NEW: Janský, P., Láznička, J., Palanský, M. Forthcoming.
 Tax Treaties Worldwide: Estimating Elasticities and Revenue Foregone.
 Review of International Economics. doi:10.1111/roie.12515.

 - Palanský, M. Forthcoming.
 The Value of Political Connections in the Post-Transition Period: Evidence from Czechia.
 Public Choice. doi:10.1007/s11127-020-00816-3.